 The easiest way to get vitamin D is to step outside into the sunshine!

 However, those of us that live in places with cold, dark winters need to find other ways to get our vitamin D. Food sources of vitamin D are fish (cod liver oil, wild-caught salmon, sardines) and organic dairy products.

 However, a connection has been found between Hashimoto’s and Celiac disease, an autoimmune disorder where the intake of gluten damages the small intestine.

-Gluten is found in wheat, barley, rye, and oats that are not certified gluten free.
-These grains are often in breads, pasta, cereals, and baked goods to name a few.
+Gluten is found in wheat, barley, rye, and oats that are not certified gluten-free.
+These grains are often in bread, pasta, cereals, and baked goods to name a few.

 Be sure to look for gluten-free certification, especially if you are diagnosed with Celiac disease, or a gluten-free label on packaging at the grocery store.